py-why/EconML/doc/spec/estimation/dr.rst

 What are the relevant estimator classes?
 ========================================

-This section describes the methodology implemented in the classes, :class:`._RLearner`, :class:`.DMLCateEstimator`, :class:`.LinearDMLCateEstimator`, :class:`.SparseLinearDMLCateEstimator`, :class:`.KernelDMLCateEstimator`.
+This section describes the methodology implemented in the classes, :class:`.DRLearner`, :class:`.LinearDRLearner`, :class:`.SparseLinearDRLearner`, :class:`.ForestDRLearner`.
 Click on each of these links for a detailed module documentation and input parameters of each class.

 When should you use it?
 ==================================

-Suppose you have observational (or experimental from an A/B test) historical data, where some treatment(s)/intervention(s)/action(s)
-:math:`T` were chosen and some outcome(s) :math:`Y` were observed and all the variables :math:`W` that could have potentially gone into the choice of :math:`T`, and simultaneously could have had a direct effect on the outcome :math:`Y` (aka controls or confounders) are also recorder in the dataset.
+Suppose you have observational (or experimental from an A/B test) historical data, where some treatment/intervention/action :math:`T` from among a finite set of treatments was chosen and some outcome(s) :math:`Y` was observed and all the variables :math:`W` that could have potentially gone into the choice of :math:`T`, and simultaneously could have had a direct effect on the outcome :math:`Y` (aka controls or confounders) are also recorder in the dataset.

-If your goal is to understand what was the effect of the treatment on the outcome as a function of a set of observable characteristics :math:`X` of the treated samples, then one can use this method.
+If your goal is to understand what was the effect of each of the treatments on the outcome as a function of a set of observable characteristics :math:`X` of the treated samples, then one can use this method.
 For instance call:

 .. testsetup::